Your new seat usage tips

 Movable Topswing

-• Applicable to all seats, except Medicare and Medicare DUO.
+- Applicable to all chairs, except the Medicare and Medicare DUO.

-• So it is best to stand behind or next to the seat, and then you can tilt the top swing.
-It is normal for it to be a bit stiff at first .
-So you can push it forward or push it back.= (so don't pull).
+- It is therefore best to stand behind or next to the chair, and then you can tilt the topswing.
+It is normal for it to be a bit stiff at first.
+So you can push it forward or push it backward.= (so do not pull).

-• We cannot emphasize enough that the first time you have to use quite a lot of force.
-A new seat is like a new pair of shoes and takes some time to settle.
+- We cannot emphasize enough that the first time you have to use quite a lot of force.
+A new chair is like a new pair of shoes and needs some time to settle.
 From the second and especially the 3rd time this will go a lot smoother!

-Li-Ion batteries require +/- 5 discharges/discharges after purchase to reach their maximum power.
+After purchase, Li-Ion batteries need +/- 5 discharges to reach their maximum power.
 In the first phase, the cells of the battery are formed.
 It is therefore important to actually do this after the purchase.

-• The continuous 'deep discharge' of each battery greatly limits its lifespan.
-Charge it occasionally, even if the battery is not yet “flat”.
+- The continuous 'deep discharge' of any battery greatly limits its lifespan.
+Charge it occasionally, even if the battery is not yet "flat".

-• Store the battery in a dry environment and keep it away from sunlight.
-A Li-Ion battery degrades at high temperatures.
-For example, close to a window in direct sunlight is not recommended.
+- Store the battery in a dry environment and keep it away from sunlight.
+A Li-Ion battery degrades at high temperature.
+Close to a window in direct sunlight, for example, is not recommended.

-• Avoid charging Li-Ion batteries in the sun.
-Heat in combination with the sun in combination with a full load causes stress.
+- Avoid charging Li-Ion batteries in the sun.
+Heat combined with the sun and a full charge causes stress.

-• Sixty degrees is the maximum temperature allowed.
+- Sixty degrees is the maximum allowed temperature.

-• When the battery is charged, remove it from the plug.
-This will extend the lifespan considerably.
+- When the battery is charged, unplug it from the socket.
+This will considerably extend its lifespan.
 Leaving a 100% charged battery connected to the mains is detrimental to any battery.

 How far can I go on one charge?

-Place the battery at the back of the seat, on the floor.
+Place the battery at the back of the chair, on the floor.

-• Never pull on your seats as shown in the photo.
+- Never pull on your chairs as shown in the photo.
 This can cause the seams to come loose.

-• For example, if you want to move the seat, lift it with two people.
+- If you wish to move the chair, for example, lift it with two people.

 How often should you oil leather?